khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 ---

 Storage in Linux:
 df -h  # overall
-du
+du -lh # check space for a file